cms-dev/cms/docs/Configuring a contest.rst

 A successfully logged in user needs to reauthenticate after ``cookie_duration`` seconds (specified in the :file:`cms.conf` file) from when they last visited a page.

-Even without autologin, it is possible to restrict the IP address or subnet that the user is using for accessing CWS, using the "IP based login restriction" option in the contest configuration (in which case, admins need to set ``num_proxies_used`` as before).
+Even without autologin, it is possible to restrict the IP address or subnet that the user is using for accessing CWS, using the "IP-based login restriction" option in the contest configuration (in which case, admins need to set ``num_proxies_used`` as before).
 If this is set, then the login will fail if the IP address that attempted it does not match at least one of the addresses or subnets specified in the participation settings.
 If the participation IP address is not set, then no restriction applies.

 Failure to login
 ----------------

 The following are some common reasons for login failures, all of them coming with some useful log message from CWS.

-- IP address mismatch (with IP based autologin): if the participation has the wrong IP address, or if more than one participation has the same IP address, then the login fails.
+- IP address mismatch (with IP-based autologin): if the IP address doesn't match any subnet of any participation or if it matches some subnets of more than one participation, then the login fails.
 Note that if the user is using the IP address of a different user, CWS will happily log them in without noticing anything.

-- IP address mismatch (using IP based login restrictions): the login fails if the participation has the wrong IP address or subnet.
+- IP address mismatch (using IP-based login restrictions): the login fails if the request comes from an IP address that doesn't match any of the participation's IP subnets (non-maximal masks are taken into consideration here).

 - Blocked hidden participations: users whose participation is hidden cannot log in if "Block hidden participations" is set in the contest configuration.